fhiso/legacy-format/data-model.md

 :   The ZIP or postal code used by the various localities in handling of mail.
 Isolated for sorting or indexing.

 Payload
-:   A string.
+:   A *line string*.
 It is RECOMMENDED that implementations support payloads of at least 10 characters.

 Substructures
 :   None